-There will always be times throughout the life of your web-based business when clients are not easy to work with.
+There will always be times throughout the life of your business when clients are not easy to work with.
 While it’s not fun, it’s part of being in business.
 To overcome challenging clients, here is what you need to do:

 - stay calm